 \subsection{Fine-tuning vs. linear probing}

-Here we show how fine-tuning as an adaptation approach performs significantly better compared to linear probing, in terms of confidence level.
+Here we show how fine-tuning as an adaption approach performs significantly better compared to linear probing, in terms of confidence level.
 In \Cref{fig:confidence_supp} we see the difference in prediction score distributions between the two approaches, in which the fine-tuned model is much more certain about its predictions compared to the other.
-This insight also encourged us to use fine-tuning as the adaptation approach for FakeOut.
+This insight also encourged us to use fine-tuning as the adaption approach for FakeOut.